 3. Create your own celebrity

-Betty Crocker, the GEICO gekko and caveman.
+Betty Crocker, the GEICO gecko and caveman.
 The famous s. mouse and all the brethren he’s inspired, including my own J. Squirrel Esq. and Oscar the Obnoxious Elephant.
 These are characters in which you can develop a distinctive voice, use in running storylines, use any way you wish.
 You might also borrow other ‘characters’ known to the public.
 In this year’s multi-step campaign for Rory Fatt’s boot camp, I sent out a letter from – Satan.
 (The front of the letter shows his assistant Kathleen strapped to a spit over fiery flames; the back, ‘from the desk of Stan.’)

 Is there a more universally recognized and interesting celebrity than Satan?
 I’m quite sure he’s appeared in more movies than any other celebrity.
 I highly recommend his portrayal by Al Pacino in The Devil’s Advocate, although for eye candy, try Elizabeth Hurley’s portrayal of Satan, in a perfectly awful movie whose title I’ve forgotten.
 Just turn off the sound.
 Anyway, Satan’s a big, big, big name celebrity I got him without parting with a penny.